 Most dental insurances will cover fluoride treatments up to age 14, which helps protect your child’s teeth when they’re most vulnerable.
 If your child experiences tooth sensitivity or is prone to cavities, you may want to ask their pediatric dentist if fluoride treatments would help.

-The dental team at Mitten Kids Dentistry are dedicated to helping children maintain healthy smiles by providing fluoride treatments and other preventative dentistry services.
-If you wish to schedule an appointment for your child to see our Grand Rapids pediatric dentist, call our office at 616.942.9840.
+Dr. Brett Kingma DDS, Dr. Grady Randall, and their team at Mitten Kids Dentistry are dedicated to helping children maintain healthy smiles by providing fluoride treatments and other preventative dentistry services.
+If you wish to schedule an appointment for your child to see our Grand Rapids pediatric dentist, call our office at 616.942.9840